yitzchak/nontrivial-gray-streams/README.md

 > for fundamental-character-output-stream since non-bivalent binary
 > streams do not have a concept of columns.
 In this case any signaled
 > error would be appropriate including NO-APPLICABLE-METHOD.

+> The description of the default method and the example method given
+> in the proposal do not follow the specification as per
+> [CL:FRESH-LINE][].
+There it states that "If for some reason this
+> cannot be determined, then a newline is output anyway."
+Does this
+> mean that a newline is output if `(or (stream-start-line-p stream) (null (stream-line-column stream)))`
+> is non-NIL?

 ## STREAM-FINISH-OUTPUT
 [Generic Function]